ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

       SSL protocol is supported with your own certificates.
 Refer to [Import your SSL certificates in the load balancer](https://knowledgelayer.softlayer.com/procedure/access-ssl-certificates-screen)
       {: tip}
 5. In **Server Instances**, add *app1* and *app2* servers
-6. Complete the wizard
+6. Review and Create to complete the wizard.

-### Change wordpress configuration to use the load balancer URL
+### Change Wordpress configuration to use the load balancer URL

 The Wordpress configuration needs to be changed to use the Load Balancer address.
 Indeed, Wordpress keeps a reference to [the blog URL and injects this location in the pages](https://codex.wordpress.org/Settings_General_Screen).
 If you don't change this setting, Wordpress will redirect the users to the backend servers directly, thus bypassing the Load Balancer or not working at all if the servers only have a private IP address.